YimMenu-Lua/Samurais-Scripts/FEATURES.md

 - **Trigger Bot:**
   - A barebones and janky triggerbot. *Kinda works?* Only on foot though.

+- **Magic Bullet:**
+  - Different from an aimbot, this feature automatically shoots the last ped you aimed at in the head when you press [FIRE], regardless of whether your crosshair is still on the ped or not.
+The only requirement is that the ped has to be in your field of view and not too far away from you.
+  - If you aim at a vehicle that has a driver, the magic bullet will automatically hit the driver in the head as soon as you fire your weapon.

 - **Autokill Enemies:**
   - Automatically kills nearby enemies and destroys their vehicle if they are inside one.